The Flyover Replay

 After a word from one of our sponsors Emma will be Narrating the last half of the news.

-Todays' Trivia Question: What was the original name of Uranus?
+Todays' Trivia Question: What is the world’s largest bed?

 After the sponsor message we will reveal the answer.